 - Ralls Corporation (cont'd) - After CFIUS made its recommendation and the President ordered Ralls to divest the wind farm assets, Ralls challenged the order in federal court.
-In February 2013, the court dismissed Ralls' claims that the President lacked the authority to order the divestiture of the assets; the suit continues only with respect to whether Ralls is entitled to a more detailed rationale for the order. - Ralls has continued to make acquisitions in the U.S. despite its pending litigation with CFIUS.
-In March 2013, Ralls announced an \$80 million acquisition of a wind farm project in Colorado.
+Ralls' claims that CFIUS is subject to judicial challenge and the President lacked the authority to order the divestiture of the assets were dismissed, Ralls Corp v.
+CFIUS (D.D.C.
+2013). - Oral argument on Ralls' appeal to the D.C.
+Circuit based on constitutional due process claims against the President was heard on May 5, 2014. - Ralls has continued to make acquisitions in the U.S. despite its pending litigation with CFIUS, announcing in 2013 an \$80 million acquisition of a wind farm project in Colorado.
 The company noted that, unlike the challenged Oregon project, the Colorado project was structured so that it would be owned and controlled by U.S. citizens and that CFIUS was notified of the proposed transaction.

-CNOOC
+• CNOOC

-- In February 2013, CFIUS cleared the acquisition by CNOOC, a Chinese state-owned enterprise, of Nexen, a large Canadian oil and gas company which also had assets in the U.S. Gulf Coast. - Following at least two review cycles, with the parties having withdrawn and resubmitted their filing, CFIUS cleared the transaction. - Reportedly, CFIUS required alteration of certain U.S. oil drilling leases as a condition of clearance, presumably affecting CNOOC's access to information and control regarding Gulf Coast operations in view of their locations near U.S. Navy facilities and subsea telecommunications facilities.
+- In 2013, CFIUS cleared the acquisition by CNOOC, a Chinese stateowned enterprise, of Nexen, a large Canadian oil and gas company which also had assets in the U.S. Gulf Coast. - Following at least two review cycles, with the parties having withdrawn and resubmitted their filing, CFIUS cleared the transaction. - Reportedly, CFIUS required alteration of certain U.S. oil drilling leases as a condition of clearance, presumably affecting CNOOC's access to information and control regarding Gulf Coast operations in view of their locations near U.S. Navy facilities and subsea telecommunications facilities.